rafikee/exercise/README.md

         - other service account can be created an used
         - if so make sure to grant this account permission to the funcion
 - In the IAM console add a new role to give the service account access to secret manager secret accessor
-- Create a google sheet with one column titled "exercises"
+- Create a google sheet with one column titled `exercises`
     - name the sheet `random exercises`
     - share this sheet with the service account you are using
     - use their service account email address